ghguo/revive411/README.md

 You can also use the code as examples to modify your own adserver to add Content Target and RTB/HB capabilities.

-Yoy are welcome to integrate to migrate Content Target Plugin and RTB/HB to newer version of Revive Adserver.
+Yoy are welcome to migrate Content Target Plugin and RTB/HB to newer version of Revive Adserver.

 # Content Target Plugin & RTB/HB